-• Infrastructure needs or deficiencies
+Infrastructure needs or deficiencies

-- 1. Based on limited available information the El Rancho Simi Cemetery District has significant infrastructure needs as the existing cemetery will be at capacity within ten years. - 2.
-The El Rancho Simi Cemetery District owns a residence next to the cemetery.
-The residence and the land it occupies are an asset that should to be maximized for future cemetery expansion, enhancing operations and/or increasing the cemetery's endowment fund.
+- 1. Based on the limited available information the Piru Public Cemetery District has significant infrastructure needs as the existing cemetery will be at capacity within five years. - 2.
+The Piru Public Cemetery District owns approximately 1.5 acres of vacant, hillside land adjacent to the cemetery that is an asset that should be maximized for future cemetery expansion, enhancing operations and/or increasing the cemetery's endowment fund.
+However the District does not at this time have the financial capability or professional expertise necessary to maximize this asset. - 3.
+The Piru Public Cemetery District has a functional infrastructure deficiency in that the board of trustees relies on others for a regular meeting place.

-• Growth and population projections for the affected area
+Growth and population projections for the affected area

-1. Based on population projections for the Simi Valley Area of Interest, there will be on-going and expanding needs for cemetery services within the El Rancho Simi Cemetery District.
+1. Based on population projections for the Piru Area of Interest, there will be on-going and expanding needs for cemetery services within the Piru Public Cemetery District.

-• Financing constraints and opportunities
+Financing constraints and opportunities